antmicro/farshow/README.md

 The project consists of a streaming library and receiving application.
 They communicate with each other using UDP protocol.

-### Server
+### `frame-streamer` server example

 After the successful build, you can run the demo inside the `build` directory.
 E.g.:

 ```
-./server 127.0.0.1
+./frame-streamer-server-example 127.0.0.1
 ```

-This will start the server, streaming frames to your localhost on the default port (1100).
+This will start the demonstration server, streaming frames to your localhost on the default port (1100).
 By default `/dev/video0` is taken as a stream source.

 By default, the server sends frames in jpg format, with a quality factor of 95.
 To use e.g. png format with compression 4, add `-e .png -q 4` to the runtime parameters.

 You can find more information about available arguments in command-line help:

 ```
-./server --help
+./frame-streamer-server-example --help
 ```

 ### `frame-streamer` client